 This course will guide the student in the principles of contracting, management, direction, presentation, service and evaluation of a special function.
 Students will analyze both case studies and their own special functions.
+Prerequisite: Junior status.
 (PT) Ouarter Credit Hours 3.0